-An examination of the large intestine whereby a flexible endoscope is passed via the rectum through to the furthest part of the colon.
+- Flexible sigmoidoscopy – an examination of the large intestine where a flexible endoscope is passed investigates the furthest part of the colon.

 - Gastroscopy – an endoscope is passed through the mouth and throat to investigate the stomach.

 Mark White, Hospital Director at Peninsula NHS Treatment Centre, commented: “We are delighted to have achieved JAG accreditation at the first attempt, and with so many elements of our service gaining congratulations from the assessors.
 It is very unusual for a new service like ours to achieve JAG accreditation without a request for further improvement or information, and my congratulations go to our team for this superb achievement.
 Our JAG accreditation gives reassurance to NHS GPs and trusts who may wish to refer their patients to us, and to patients themselves.”